6 Types of Competitive Advantage

 (Click to enlarge).

-Durable Value’s framework is built around the 6 types of Competitive Advantage, to offer two services:
+Durable Value’s process is built around the 6 types of Competitive Advantage, to offer two services:

 - Strategy formulation that helps companies gain 1 or more of the Advantage types, and